-In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326)," which changes the impairment model for most financial instruments.
-Prior guidance required the recognition of credit losses based on an incurred loss impairment methodology that reflects losses once the losses are probable.
-The new standard requires the use of a current expected credit loss model to immediately recognize an estimate of credit losses that are expected to occur over the life of the financial instruments that are in the scope of this update, including trade receivables.
-The standard does not prescribe a specific method to make an estimate, so the application requires judgment and should consider historical information, current information, and reasonable and supportable forecasts, and includes estimates of prepayment.
-We adopted the new standard on November 1, 2020 with no material impact to the Consolidated Financial Statements.
+In June 2016, the Financial Accounting Standards Board (FASB) issued ASU 2016-13, "Financial Instruments - Credit Losses (Topic 326)," which changed the impairment model for most financial instruments.
+Prior guidance required the recognition of credit losses based on an incurred loss impairment methodology that reflected losses once the losses are probable.
+We adopted the new standard on November 1, 2020 and are now applying a current expected credit loss model that requires recognizing an estimate of credit losses that are expected to occur over the life of the financial instruments that are in the scope of the update, including trade receivables.
+The standard requires judgment and consideration of historical information, current information, and reasonable and supportable forecasts, as well as the impact of any prepayments.
+In addition, we reviewed our business processes and controls to support the recognition and disclosure as required under the new standard.
+The adoption of this new standard did not have a material impact on our Consolidated Financial Statements.

-In August 2018, the FASB issued ASU 2018-15, "Intangibles - Goodwill and Other Internal-Use Software (Subtopic 350-40)," a new standard which makes a number of changes meant to help entities evaluate the accounting for fees paid by a customer in a cloud computing arrangement (hosting arrangement), by providing guidance in determining when the arrangement includes a software license.
-We adopted the new standard on November 1, 2020 with no material impact to the Consolidated Financial Statements.
+In August 2018, the FASB issued ASU 2018-15, "Intangibles - Goodwill and Other Internal - Use Software (Subtopic 350-40)," which is meant to help entities evaluate the accounting for fees paid by a customer in a cloud computing arrangement (hosting arrangement), by providing guidance in determining when the arrangement includes a software license.
+We adopted the new standard on November 1, 2020.
+Hosted arrangements deemed to be in scope will follow the capitalization criteria for implementation costs as though they were internal-use computer software.
+There may be multiple elements besides the software license (such as: training, future upgrades, data conversion, and other elements) which require the allocation of the contract price to each of the elements; entities are to capitalize only those elements which meet the capitalization criteria.
+Capitalized implementation costs are amortized over the term of the hosted arrangement including consideration for renewal or termination options.
+In addition, we reviewed our business processes and controls to support the recognition and disclosure as required under the new standard.
+The adoption of this new standard did not have a material impact on our Consolidated Financial Statements.